 I Started Using CBD Oil Every Day—and This Is How It Changed My Life

-But then my friend started selling CBD oil.
-She's a SAHM-turned-yoga instructor and a total straight-laced health nut.
-I thought that if she was into it, maybe I should learn more.
-So I learned that CBD oil is made up of cannabidiol, a natural extract from the flowers and leaves of the cannabis plant.
-Unlike marijuana, CBD does not get you high (that's where THC comes in—it’s another naturally occurring chemical that does bring the high).
+Then my friend started selling CBD oil.
+She's a stay-at-home mom-turned-yoga instructor and a total straitlaced health nut.
+I thought, if she was into it, maybe I should learn more.
+So I found out CBD stands for cannabidiol, a natural extract from the flowers and leaves of the cannabis plant.
+It's not the chemical in marijuana that brings the high—that's the THC, or tetrahydrocannabinol.

-I wanted all of those things.
-Inflammation can cause everything from acne to aches and pains, and I’m happy to get rid of both.
-Since my husband and son have nicknamed me Yelly Melly, I figured I could do with a better sense of calm, too.
-And hey, I'm a busy working mom, so sure, I'll take more energy!
+I want all those things.
+Inflammation can lead to aches, pains, and acne, and—yes, at the age of 47—I'd be happy to get rid of them.
+Given that my husband and son have nicknamed me Yelly Melly, I'm guessing I could also do with a deeper sense of calm.
+And I'm a busy working mom, so sure, I'll take better sleep!

-There are a lot of CBD oils on the market right now, but I gravitated toward Beam for a few reasons: It's organic, it’s 100 percent CBD (I've learned that some other companies don't filter out traces of THC—and I'm not here to get high, people), and it's full-spectrum, which means that other beneficial natural plant compounds are left in the extract (I’m all for more bennies).
+There are numerous CBD oils and balms (and drink mixes and bath salts and dog treats), but I gravitated toward an oil by Beam for a couple of reasons: It's THC-free (I've learned that some companies don't filter out traces of THC—I'm not here to get stoned, people), and it's broad-spectrum, which means beneficial plant compounds, like terpenes and flavonoids, are left in the extract.

-After all my research, I started taking a dropperful of the CBD oil morning and night.
-I held it under my tongue for a minute or so, in order for the cannabidiol to seep straight into my bloodstream instead of being digested (which is also a good delivery system—just not as direct).
-It tasted fine—sort of neutral, with a hint of plant life.
+I began taking a one-milliliter dropperful of oil, containing 66.7 milligrams of CBD, morning and night.
+There isn't an industry-standard recommended dose, so I started with the brand's lowest potency.
+I held the drop under my tongue for a minute or so, in order for the cannabidiol to seep into my bloodstream rather than get digested (which is also a good delivery system—just not as direct).
+It tasted fine, sort of neutral, with a hint of plant life.

 A few days later, I took my first barre class.
-I haven’t worked out in a year, thanks to a shoulder injury, and I was definitely nervous that I'd be in serious pain after (especially in my shoulder).
-But it wasn't too bad.
-So then the next day I took a yoga class (all hail Groupon), and that didn't leave me extra sore or strained either—and I like to think my inflammation was kept in check by my new CBD oil regimen.
+I hadn't worked out in a year, thanks to a shoulder injury, and I was nervous I'd be in serious pain afterward.
+It wasn't too bad.
+After class, I rubbed some CBD balm on my shoulder.
+The idea behind balms and lotions is that CBD gets absorbed through the skin, without taking a trip under the tongue and through the bloodstream, so it goes straight to the receptors that need it most.
+The next day, I took a yoga class (all hail, Groupon!), which didn't leave me extra-sore or strained either.

-Inspired by my lack of chronic pain and newly stress-free slumber, I also started getting up at 5:50 a.m. for a brisk 2-mile walk with my neighbor every morning.
-And yeah, I'm still taking barre class and yoga.
+Inspired by my reduced chronic pain and stress-free slumber, I also started getting up at 5:50 a.m. for a brisk 2-mile walk with my neighbor every morning.
+And yeah, I'm still taking barre and yoga classes.
 I've got energy for everything!